dplastico/dplastico.github.io/_posts/2022-05-25-Apocalypse_ctf.md

 guard = make(0x18, b"/bin/sh\x00") #this string /bin/sh is used later on
 ```

-so as shown above first we generated a 0x20 size chunk (0x18, will gave you a 0x20 chunk, a 0x28 a 0x30 one, and so on...) follow by a 0x430 size chunk that once freed will not be direct to the tcache.
-Then we allocate three more  0x20 chunks another 0x430 and a guard chunk to avoid consolidation with the top chunk
+As shown above, first, we generated a 0x20 size chunk (0x18, will give you a 0x20 chunk, a 0x28, a 0x30 one, and so on...) followed by a 0x430 size chunk that, once freed, will not be direct to the tcache.
+Then we allocate three more  0x20 chunks, another 0x430, and a guard chunk to avoid consolidation with the top chunk.

-So now we can free the large chunk and this will generate a chunk in the unsorted bin, leaving 2 libc address as FD and BK in the freed chunk in our case, *chunk b*
+So now we can free the large chunk, which will generate a chunk in the unsorted bin, leaving 2 Glibc addresses as FD and BK in the freed chunk in our case, *chunk b*.

 ![](https://raw.githubusercontent.com/dplastico/dplastico.github.io/main/_posts/img/2022-05-25-15-14-47.png)

-now we can generate an overflow editing *chunk d* if we calculate the size to our previous freed chunk will be 0x490, we need to add that as a fake "prev_size" because we want to cause backward consolidation and this field will be checked and it needs to match the size of the chunk. so we edit *chunk d* as follow
+Now we can generate an overflow editing *chunk d* if we calculate the size of our previous freed chunk will be 0x490; we need to add that as a fake "prev_size" because we want to cause backward consolidation, and this field will be checked to match the size of the chunk.
+So we edit *chunk d* as follows.

 ```python
 edit(d, p64(0)*2+p64(0x490)+p8(0x30))
 edit(a, p64(0)*3+p8(0x90)) # calculated 0x490 size to accommodate for the fake large chunk
 delete(e)
 ```
-This way we also clear the flag on the 0x30 size also indicating that the previous chunk is free.
-Soon when this chunk is free it will trigger backwards consolidation. but not before editing with the same overflow the *chunk a* that can modify our initial 0x430 chunk to the calculated 0x490 size
+This way, we clear the flag on the 0x30 size, indicating that the previous chunk is free.
+Soon when this chunk is free, it will trigger backward consolidation.
+But not before editing with the same overflow, the *chunk a* that can modify our initial 0x430 chunk to the calculated 0x490 size

 ![](https://raw.githubusercontent.com/dplastico/dplastico.github.io/main/_posts/img/2022-05-25-15-20-34.png)

-Now we have this big free chunk in the unsorted bin overlapping our 0x20 chunks in the "middle", we can now allocate a chunk of a size that will just overlap a created chunk writing  the FD and BK of the unsorted bin on an allocated chunk, so ten using the read functions we can have a leak and then calculate the libc base address as display below
+Now we have this big free chunk in the unsorted bin overlapping our 0x20 chunks in the "middle".
+We can now allocate a chunk of a size that will just overlap a created chunk writing the FD and BK of the unsorted bin on an allocated chunk, so ten using the read functions, we can have a leak and then calculate the Glibc base address as display below.

 ![](https://raw.githubusercontent.com/dplastico/dplastico.github.io/main/_posts/img/2022-05-25-15-24-17.png)

 **Exploit**

 Now with a leak and since we still have a chunk in the unsorted bin, we can easily trigger a tcache poison situation.
-Freeing the *chunk d* and then requesting a chunk that will overlap *chunk d* so we can fill the tcache pointer to the next tcachebin in this case an address of our choice. and Since we are in libc version 2.27 we don't need to care about the key field or the count on the tcache.
+Freeing the *chunk d* and then requesting a chunk that will overlap *chunk d* so we can fill the tcache pointer to the next tcache bin, in this case, an address of our choice.
+And Since we are in Glibc version 2.27 we don't need to care about the key field or the count on the tcache.
 We can accomplish this with the following code

 ```python
 #tcache poison